 What do the FAIR principles mean in practice and how can they be applied correctly?
 There are a number of things to consider when preparing FAIR research data.
 Luckily, you do not have to do everything on your own.
 Some helpful tools support you.
-These analyze, for example, how FAIR your data already is and give you practical tips for improvement.
+These analyse, for example, how FAIR your data already is and give you practical tips for improvement.

 If you publish your research data openly, transparently and thus FAIR for third parties, you will benefit from more visibility for your own work – and possibly from higher citation rates as a result.

 But how can research data actually be made FAIR?
-Or how can you check afterwards whether a dataset actually meets FAIR standards?
+Or how can you check afterward whether a dataset actually meets FAIR standards?
 The good news is that there are some practical helpers nowadays that can help you answer these questions.

 The Open Economics Guide tool collection includes dozens of useful tools to simplify your Open Science practice.
 You will find below a selection of these tools that can help you specifically in creating FAIR research data.
 This selection is open to further suggestions, which you are welcome to send to the Open Economics Guide team.